skoolkid/skoolkit/sphinx/source/commands.rst

   input.

   Options:
+    --7ffd N              Add 128K RAM banks to the TAP file and write N to port 0x7ffd after they've loaded.
     -b BEGIN, --begin BEGIN
                           Begin conversion at this address (default: ORG for a binary file, 16384 for a snapshot).
     -c N, --clear N       Use a 'CLEAR N' command in the BASIC loader and leave the stack pointer alone.
     -e END, --end END     End conversion at this address.
+    --loader ADDR         Place the 128K RAM bank loader at this address (default: CLEAR address + 1).
     -o ORG, --org ORG     Set the origin address for a binary file (default:
                           65536 minus the length of FILE).
     -p STACK, --stack STACK